Origin of the lunar inclination from tidal interaction of multiple-moon system: Discussion

 We propose a new mechanism for the origin of lunar inclination.
 Tidal interaction between Earth and its two moons under solar perturbation shows to be a viable way of producing initial high lunar inclination.
-Since two moons are also a natural outcome of simulations of lunar formation from a debris disk resulting from the giant impact, our mechanism has confirmed that, under solar perturbation, tidal interaction between Earth and two moons with orbital inclination of $1^\circ$ relative to Earth's equator could result that a moon merges with the other moon and that the newly formed moon's orbital inclination relative to Earth's equator could exceed $10^\circ$.
+Since two moons are also a natural outcome of simulations of lunar formation from a debris disk resulting from the giant impact, our mechanism has confirmed that, under solar perturbation, tidal interaction between Earth and two moons with initial negligible orbital inclination relative to Earth's equator could result that a moon merges with the other moon or Earth, or is ejected, and that the surviving moon's orbital inclination relative to Earth's equator could exceed $10^\circ$.
+Similar outcomes appear even in the extreme initial condition that the orbital plane of each moon is coplanar with Earth's equatorial plane under solar perturbation, meaning that lunar inclination problem may be a natural result of the tidal interaction between Earth and its two moons in the early time.